jfagoagas/blog/content/posts/jwt-based-session.md

 To prevent session hijacking:

 - Ensure that tokens can be revoked promptly in response to security events.
-- Implement a token revocation procedure automating it as much as possible based on th.
+- Implement a token revocation procedure automating it as much as possible.
 Read more about it [here](#token-revocation).
 - Mimick traditional session expiration behavior.
 [Read more](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#session-expiration).
 - Use HTTPS (TLS) connections all the time.